 Karen and Michael Braziller Book

-The Secret Of Me: a novel in poems
+The Girl In The Mirror: a novel in poems and journal entries

 If you have read this verse novel and would like to share your opinion of it with other readers please send your review or comments to YARR-A

 Lizzie McLane, now in her college years, has finally found her feet after a difficult period of time in her high school years... until the day the letter about her birth mother arrives; the day her adoptive father dies.
 Flung into grief, and worry, and depression, Lizzie turns to alcohol and the wrong friends.
 Her day-by-day struggles to stay on top of life are expressed in this book of journal entries and poems.